 Reliance on limited duration grants rather than permanent core funding is one cause of the global conservation funding shortfall.
 Protected areas are the cornerstones of landscape-level conservation, yet up to 75% are severely underfunded (Coad et al., 2019).
 Insufficient funding of protected land- and seascapes leads to poor management, ecological damage, and the loss of species and habitats (Kearney et al., 2020; Pringle, 2017).
 It is difficult to design and implement effective conservation action that targets the correct drivers at the correct spatial and temporal scales when available funding is based on short-term projects and is consistently below what is required (Sayer and Wells, 2004; Tulloch et al., 2020).
 In landscapes where harvesting of wildlife occurs, weak management and regulation, which are common symptoms of chronic underfunding, can increase the probability of population collapse of the harvested species (Fryxell et al., 2010).
 In the absence of dramatic increases in funding and resources available to landscape managers, studies that explore the trade-offs between different strategies for investing existing resources will be critical.
 Site-level assessments of investment priorities are relatively common, and form an important part of a manager’s toolkit for developing strategy (see Ervin, 2003; Utami et al., 2020).
 Yet studies that provide broader theoretical insights into long-term investment strategies in the context of finite resources are lacking.
 There is a large body of literature that explores prioritising conservation investment over space, or the ‘conservation resource allocation problem’ (Wilson et al., 2006), with approaches including return on investment (Armsworth et al., 2018; Murdoch et al., 2010), heuristic algorithms (Meir et al., 2004; Wilson et al., 2006), regression models (Fishburn et al., 2013), and impact mapping (Tulloch et al., 2020).
-The next question, which is equally important yet largely unanswered, is once land has been selected or acquired for conservation, how should the authority responsible for its management invest finite conservation resources over the next five, ten, thirty, or fifty years to minimise biodiversity loss?
+The next question, which is equally important yet largely unanswered, is that once land has been selected or acquired for conservation, how should the authority responsible for its management invest finite conservation resources over the next five, ten, thirty, or fifty years to minimise biodiversity loss?